 Nicole focuses her practice on representing companies and individuals in criminal matters and parallel civil proceedings, as well as in internal investigations.
-Her practice includes advising clients in matters arising under the Foreign Corrupt Practices Act (FCPA), U.S. anti-money laundering laws, and the securities and commodities laws, as well as in connection with federal procurement, mortgage, and bank fraud allegations.
+Her practice includes advising clients in matters arising under the Foreign Corrupt Practices Act (FCPA), U.S. export controls & sanctions and anti-money laundering regulations, the securities and commodities laws, as well as in connection with federal procurement, mortgage, and bank fraud allegations.
 She frequently represents corporate and individual clients in antitrust cartel internal and government investigations.
 Nicole has also represented clients in investigations being conducted by World Bank Group's Integrity Vice Presidency, and served as a monitor for a company participating in the World Bank’s Voluntary Disclosure Program.
 Nicole has represented clients in investigations by U.S. government authorities under Mutual Legal Assistance Treaties (MLATs) and, while serving as a federal prosecutor, she coordinated parallel foreign proceedings under MLATs.

 An experienced trial lawyer, Nicole has tried federal and state cases in the District of Columbia and throughout the country.
 She has litigated cases involving a broad range of industries, including accounting, banking, securities, commodities trading, health care, construction, government contracting, and the student loan industry.
 Her practice includes handling False Claims Act and other civil litigation matters, including civil forfeiture, shareholder class action, securities fraud, and breach of contract cases.